Robert Boyd (British Army officer): Life

-Boyd was baptized on 20 April 1710 at Richmond, Surrey and attended the University of Glasgow before entering the army in his father Ninian's profession of civilian storekeeper.
+Boyd was baptised on 20 April 1710 at Richmond, Surrey and attended the University of Glasgow before entering the army in his father Ninian's profession of civilian storekeeper.
 In 1756 he served at the Siege of Minorca, and attempted to reach Admiral John Byng's fleet in an open boat with a message from the besieged garrison commander, William Blakeney.
 Boyd was a witness at the subsequent court-martial at which Byng was tried for the loss of the garrison.

 He subsequently became commissary general to the Marquess of Granby in Germany (1758 to 1759); he then rose through the officer ranks to be three-times Governor of Gibraltar (1776 to 1777, 1790 and 1790 to 1794).
 Boyd considered that his and General Sir William Green's work on the King's Bastion in Gibraltar was so important that he asked to be buried there.
 The site of his burial is not indicated but his body is lost under cement used to strengthen the building still further in the 19th century.
 A memorial stone was placed within the King's Chapel but the marble stone in the King's Bastion read: